wchongmh/wchongmh.github.io/_pages/award-moments.md

 layout: page
 title: Award Moments
 permalink: /award-moments/
-description: "Celebrating academic achievements and gratitude"
+description: "Moments from my award journey"
+nav: true  # Add to navigation menu
+nav_order: 5  # Adjust position in menu
 ---

-## 🏆 Student Prize Giving Ceremony
+## 🏆  SCEBE Annual Student Prize Giving Ceremony

 > *"I extend my heartfelt gratitude to [Clancy Consulting](https://www.clancy.co.uk/) for their generous sponsorship of this award.
 Your support elevates educational experiences and inspires students to strive for excellence.*
 > *A special thank you to my lecturers at [SCEBE](https://www.gcu.ac.uk/scebe/) – your guidance has been instrumental in my journey.
 I'm proud to be part of this community and excited for future opportunities."*